What Is Charging Order Protection?

 How Phantom Income Works

 Most LLCs are taxed as partnerships (pass-through).
-Each year, the LLC's taxable income is allocated to members on Schedule K-1, regardless of whether cash is distributed.
-If the LLC earns $100K profit but distributes $0, each member (or creditor with a charging order) still receives a K-1 showing their share of the $100K income.
+Each year, the partnership's taxable income is allocated among the partners on Schedule K-1, regardless of whether cash is distributed.

 Pro tip: